bigwiv/Biopython-cn/en/chr04.rst

 4.8  Reverse-complementing SeqRecord objects
 --------------------------------------------

-One of the new features in Biopython 1.57 was the ``SeqRecord`` object°Øs ``reverse_complement`` method.
+One of the new features in Biopython 1.57 was the ``SeqRecord`` object‚Äôs ``reverse_complement`` method.
 This tries to balance easy of use with worries about what to do with the annotation in the reverse complemented record.

-For the sequence, this uses the Seq object°Øs reverse complement method.
+For the sequence, this uses the Seq object‚Äôs reverse complement method.
 Any features are transferred with the location and strand recalculated.
 Likewise any per-letter-annotation is also copied but reversed (which makes sense for typical examples like quality scores).
 However, transfer